What Is Domain Rating? Ahrefs DR Explained (2026)

 Does buying links increase Domain Rating?#

-Technically, any new referring domain can increase DR. However, buying links violates Google's spam policies and can result in a manual penalty that destroys your organic traffic.
+Technically, any new referring domain can increase DR. However, buying links violates Google's spam policies and can result in a manual penalty.
 Even if your DR goes up temporarily, the SEO damage is not worth it.
 Focus on earning links through quality content, directory submissions, and genuine outreach.

 How is DR different from PageRank?#

 PageRank is Google's internal link analysis algorithm (not publicly visible since 2016).
-DR is Ahrefs' external approximation of backlink profile strength.
+DR is Ahrefs' external metric built on their own crawl data.
 While both evaluate links, they use completely different data, algorithms, and scales.
 DR is a useful proxy, but it is not a recreation of PageRank.

 Can two sites with the same DR rank very differently?#